machinetranslate/machinetranslate.org/history/warren-weaver.md

 description: Early machine translation researcher
 ---
 # Warren Weaver
-Warren Weaver was a scientist and mathematician who designed methods for developing Machine translation.
+Warren Weaver was a scientist and mathematician who designed methods for machine translation.

-The methods included
+The methods included:
 * wartime cryptography techniques
 * Shannon’s information theory
 * statistical analysis
-* juxtaposition of logic and universal features of language.
+* juxtaposition of logic and universal features of language

 His work sparked more research in machine translation and the first conference.